k041k4/FalkorDB-MCP-SSE/README.md

 # FalkorDB MCP Server

-A Model Context Protocol (MCP) server for FalkorDB, allowing AI models to query and interact with graph databases.
+A Model Context Protocol (MCP) server for FalkorDB, allowing AI models to query and interact with graph databases using Redis Graph functionality.

 ## Overview

 This project implements a server that follows the Model Context Protocol (MCP) specification to connect AI models with FalkorDB graph databases.
-The server translates and routes MCP requests to FalkorDB and formats the responses according to the MCP standard.
+The server uses Redis Graph commands to interact with FalkorDB and formats the responses according to the MCP standard.

 ## Prerequisites

 * Node.js (v16 or later)
 * npm or yarn
-* FalkorDB instance (can be run locally or remotely)
+* FalkorDB instance (Redis with Graph module enabled)

 ## Installation